 Department for Education Tiers

-We expect that after this lockdown finishes on Wednesday 2 December we will revert to the local area Level system, with York in Level 2.
-We also expect that the University will continue until further notice to operate at DfE Tier 2 for teaching and learning when the Spring Term starts on Monday 11 January 2021.
+The University moved to the Department for Education (DfE) Tier 2 on Monday 2 November.
+We expect that the University will continue until further notice to operate at DfE Tier 2 for teaching and learning when the Spring Term starts.
+Find out more about our arrangements for Spring Term 2021.

 We are in DfE Tier 2

-The Department for Education (DfE) Tiers are not the same as the Government's COVID alert levels 1 to 3, but if the COVID alert level changes locally, we will also review our current DfE Tier.
+The DfE Tiers are not the same as the Government's covid alert levels, but if the covid alert level changes locally, we will also review our current DfE Tier.
 We work with local authorities to assess the current situation and to decide what Tier we should be operating at.
 If we need to change tier, notification of this along with details of what this means in practical terms will be sent to all students and staff.

 We moved to DfE Tier 2 officially on Monday 2 November.